szlhl1040/Vehicles-Dispatch-Simulator/README.md

 ## Data source
 - The order data used by the simulator comes from [Didi Chuxing](https://gaia.didichuxing.com)
 - The map data used by the simulator comes from [OpenStreetMap](https://www.openstreetmap.org)
+- The weather data used by the simulator comes from [China Meteorological Administration](http://www.cma.gov.cn/)

 ## Prerequisites
 - **Python 3**